ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 $ opam install ppx_show
 ```

-Dune needs to be explained that we are using it.
-Edit the `lib/dune` file to look like this:
+Dune needs an explanation as to why we're using it, so edit the `lib/dune` file to look like this:
 ```lisp
 (library
  (name hello)